jubriledun/setup_kubernetes_cluster_with_kubeadm/README.md

 Kubeadm is a tool used to setup kubernetes cluster.
 It simplifies the process of setting up kubernetes cluster components and follows best practices for cluster configuration. <br>

-A Kubernetes Cluster needs a Control plane node and at least one Worker node. for this lab, we have three Linux servers.
-One of the servers will function as the Control plane server(node), and two of the servers will be our Worker node
+A Kubernetes Cluster needs a control plane node and at least one worker node.
+For this lab, we have three EC2 servers.
+One of the servers will function as the Control plane node, and two of the servers will be our Worker nodes.